McFoggy/cssfx/README.md

 ## Credits

+Many thanks to the [JPro](https://www.jpro.one/) company which actively supports [cssfx](https://github.com/McFoggy/cssfx) and promotes its usage.

-Thanks to all [contributors](https://github.com/McFoggy/cssfx/graphs/contributors) and people who reported issues or enhancement requests.
+Also, a big _thank you_ to all [contributors](https://github.com/McFoggy/cssfx/graphs/contributors) and people who reported issues or enhancement requests ; an OSS project is nothing without its users and community.

 Special thanks to [Tomas Mikula](https://github.com/TomasMikula) and his [FXMisc](http://www.fxmisc.org/) project umbrella that have simplified the route of CSSFX to maven central.